defendantratio/howlbert/docs/SOCIAL_MEDIA.md

 > **new prey on the wind**
 > greyspire hunters now bring down mountain goats in the highlands; silverrush turns up water rats along the banks. small flavor, but your hunt drops should smell like your territory.
 >
+> **the pack-less life is its own path now, not a downgrade**
+> loners and rogues used to just be pack wolves with the numbers turned down. not anymore, going it alone is its own way to play. no den, no denmate, no healer on hand, so untended wounds sometimes fester instead of closing clean, and winter bites harder with no shared warmth to sleep against. but a lone wolf reads the small stuff better: **+30% scavenging**, hares and voles pay better solo than they ever did in a pack hunt, and covering open ground on your own pays **+25% more loot**. you can bury a kill in a personal cache to keep it longer than the open hoard, though a scavenger might dig it up on you. howl alone into the dark and something might howl back, another disperser out there, or a patrol that doesn't like strangers on their range. and if you run with rogues, every score you pull raises your **notoriety**: packs hunt you harder for it, but the wild starts to fear you too.
+>
+> **two loners can build something of their own**
+> the dispersal arc has an ending now. two lone wolves with a strong enough bond can found a den together, a real pack with its own name, its own treasury, its own alpha, not a hybrid loner state. other players can be invited in and grow it from there. a founded pack is a full faction now too, raidable, war-able, everything a great pack is. and it carries its founders' history: **founders' grit** is baked into every founded den, dispersers who chose each other and built something from nothing, and on top of that, whatever great pack heritage its current wolves carry with them shows up in the den's own trait. a den built by wolves who came from mistmoor and greyspire quietly carries a piece of both, and it shifts as the wolves living there change.
+>
 > **book one: the blinking is fully wired**
 > the big one. all sixty-plus canon wolves now have a real mechanical lane during the plot, not just flavor text. the highfang who reads omens on the border and lifts the whole pack's standing. the beta who throws himself in front of his alpha in a fight. the grumpy healer who mends two extra points of hurt. the drown-sick oracle who grows calm as the belly-rip goes silent. an alpha who holds their den's unity together through the blame spiral. the twelve phases each carry their own den-wide pressure, and the plot's scene prompts now surface on the sunrise news, in order, one per rollover, so the story unfolds instead of dumping all at once.
 >
-> that's the build. the wild is colder, the medicine is darker, and every canon wolf finally pulls their weight in the story.
+> that's the build. the wild is colder, the medicine is darker, the pack-less have somewhere to go, and every canon wolf finally pulls their weight in the story.
 >
-> four great packs. real injuries, real disease, real permadeath. come lose a wolf with us: [discord invite link]
+> four great packs, and now the dens wolves build for themselves. real injuries, real disease, real permadeath. come lose a wolf with us: [discord invite link]
 >
 > #warrior cats #wolf rp #warriors rp #wolf roleplay #ttrpg #discord bot #worldbuilding #devlog